 How Apollo 11 launched Futura to the moon

-50 years ago, on July 20, the world heard a quote destined to become iconic famous.
+More than half a century ago, on July 20 1969, the world heard a quote destined to become iconic famous.
 “That's one small step for (a) man, one giant leap for mankind” said as Neil Armstrong lowered onto the surface of the Moon and this quote of him is probably evidence of “humankind's single greatest technological achievement.”

 Neil Armstrong, Buzz Aldrin and Michael Collins were strapped into their Apollo spacecraft on top of Saturn V rocket on 16 July 1969.
 Four days later, Armstrong and Aldrin were officially the first humans to set foot on the lunar surface bringing a typeface along the Moon.
 Futura has landed and what a stunning journey has this font accomplished!

 The geometric sans-serif typeface designed by Paul Renner and released in 1927 was designed as a contribution on the New Frankfurt-project.